ropensci/rerddap/cran-comments.md

 ---

-This version fixes a bug dealing with coordinates that are not lat-lon and are in decreasing order.
-Adds a new search function.
+This version allows for "melting" of the data from non-lat-lon grids,  fixed a bug in dealing with such grids.
+When "melted", column names are the same as in rerddap::info().

 Thanks!
 Roy Mendelssohn